catherinetkl/Programming-knowledgehut/certified-scrum-master/pre-readings/agile.md

 In 2001, 17 of them met up at Snowbird resort and spent 2 days to jot down their common beliefs and principles

-## 2.1 Agile Values 1: Individual & Interactions over Processes and Tools
+## 2.1 Agile Value 1 -- Individual & Interactions over Processes and Tools
 ### Why are processes needed?
 To streamline the way we interact and work together (be it as a team, customer & service provider or even as a family)